edoardesd/edoardesd/README.md

 # 👋 Hi, nice to see you

 Sorry, this README is kept as minimal as possible.
-I don't like to waste time.
 You can reach me at edoardo.longo@polimi.it

 ### Quick Intro